Prospects for device-independent quantum key distribution: Security proof outline

-\begin{remark} It may be tempting to think that the statistics observed in parameter estimation are used to deduce which of the two cases holds.
-However, this is not the right way to view the proof structure --- using those statistics alone, it is not even possible to assign a probability to each case (this would require an explicit prior on the device behaviours, which is not part of the security definitions we use).
+\begin{remark} Note that the cases are defined purely in terms of the \emph{parameters}, not the \emph{statistics}.
+It may be tempting to think that the observed statistics are used to deduce which of the two cases holds.
+However, this is not the right way to view the proof structure here --- using those statistics alone, it is not even possible to assign a probability to each case (this would require an explicit (Bayesian) prior on the device behaviours, which is not part of the security definitions we use).
 Rather, our security argument does not rely on identifying which case holds, but merely on the fact that one of them must hold, and proving that the secrecy definition is satisfied in either case. \end{remark}

 Let us assume for this sketch that the protocol produces the final key using only the generation rounds --- the collective-attacks assumption implies that the publicly announced test-round data is completely ``decoupled'' from the generation rounds, so this allows us to focus our analysis on the latter.
 We will also assume that the number of generation rounds is fixed at some value $m$, i.e.~the test rounds are selected by taking a uniformly random subset of size $n-m$.
 Let $\str{A}_g\str{B}_g\str{X}_g\str{Y}_g\str{E}_g$ denote the generation rounds within $\str{A}\str{B}\str{X}\str{Y}\str{E}$.
 Assuming the generation-round inputs are chosen with an IID distribution (note that in particular, this covers protocols that use a fixed input in all such rounds), the state on registers $\str{A}_g\str{B}_g\str{X}_g\str{Y}_g\str{E}_g$ has an IID structure as well: $\rho_{\str{A}_g\str{B}_g\str{X}_g\str{Y}_g\str{E}_g} = \rho_{\hat{A} \hat{B} X Y \qE}^{\otimes m}$, where $\hat{A}$ denotes a single round of Alice's final output string (after sifting and noisy preprocessing), and similarly $\hat{B}$ for Bob (after sifting).